geodl-seminar/geodl-seminar.github.io/README.md

-# geometric deep learning reading group
+# geometric deep learning seminar

-A reading group for everyone interested in geometric deep learning, hosted by [Video & Image Sense Lab](https://ivi.fnwi.uva.nl/vislab/) and [Amsterdam Machine Learning Lab](https://amlab.science.uva.nl/).
+A seminar group for everyone interested in geometric deep learning, hosted by [Video & Image Sense Lab](https://ivi.fnwi.uva.nl/vislab/) and [Amsterdam Machine Learning Lab](https://amlab.science.uva.nl/).
 In principle, held bi-weekly (we mean the 'once every two weeks' one).

-Below, we will publish Zoom links for those who would like to attend the reading group online.
+Below, we will publish Zoom links for those who would like to attend the sessions online.

 # schedule